Viktor Gyokeres transfer: Sporting president confirms forward to face disciplinary action after missing training amid Arsenal interest

 Sporting president Frederico Varandas has confirmed that striker Viktor Gyokeres will face disciplinary proceedings at the club after failing to turn up to training on Saturday.

-Gyokeres was due back for pre-season training on July 12, after the club gave him permission to delay his return.
+Gyokeres was due back for pre-season training on July 12, after Sporting gave him permission to delay his return.

 Arsenal have been in talks to sign the 27-year-old, but have so far failed to come to an agreement on a £69m deal.